How to Use Niacin for Cholesterol Lowering: Guidelines and Recommendations

 Niacin to Lower Cholesterol – What Does the Future Hold?

 Without doubt more research is needed to make precise recommendations of niacin for cholesterol!

 The correlation between niacin and higher levels of HDL is known, but the high dose required makes general usage difficult.

 However, most studies conclude that niacin is an effective and inexpensive treatment that can improve the cholesterol-to-HDL ratio.

 So at the moment, unless under medical supervision, high doses of niacin are not advised – just keep eating a healthy balanced diet, take some exercise and make a few lifestyle changes – the effects on your HDL levels will be just as good!

-What Would You Like to Read Now After This Article on Niacin for Cholesterol?
+What Articles on Cholesterol Lowering Supplements Would You Like to Read Now

 The Pros and Cons of Cholesterol Meds: Taking Cholesterol Lowering Medications for Your Health

 Go to the top of this article about Niacin for Cholesterol